gavinlyonsrepo/pic_12F675_projects/projects/knight_rider_c/README.md

 --------------------------------------------
 * Name: knight_rider LED pattern.
 * Description: A program to display a LED pattern in a knight rider fashion With a Pic12F675 and five LEDs.
+Two alternative programs 5-bit counter and random pattern are also available.
 * Author: Gavin Lyons.

 Table of contents